 Cons:

 The Kent and Stowe Luxury Leather Gloves are easy to get on, offering a great fit that moulds to the hand and up the wrist, even though there isn’t an adjustable strap.
 Made of leather with a warm polyester lining, these gloves are soft and comfortable, perfect for hard work in the winter.
 Though they’re only lined, not padded, these gloves are so thick they’ll still cushion your hands when you use a spade or a fork.
-The keystone stitches around the thumb make for extra durability, and it's comfortable to lift heavy rocks or logs.
+The keystone stitches around the thumb make for extra durability, and lifting heavy rocks or logs is comfortable.
 They’re thorn-proof and waterproof, and they don’t stiffen after getting wet, even after a good soaking.

 However, these gloves are quite bulky and inflexible, which means you’ll struggle with more nimble work like pruning and weeding.
-In summer, these will be far too hot to be comfortable, but they’re brilliant for wet work in winter.
-They’re a good value pair of leather gardening gloves.
-Available in ladie's small and medium sizes and men's medium and large.
+In summer, they'll be far too hot to be comfortable, but they’re brilliant for wet work in winter.
+They’re a good-value pair of leather gardening gloves.
+They're available in ladies' small and medium sizes and men's medium and large.

 Clip Gloves Recycled Bottle Glove